robotpy/robotpy-wpilib/docs/getting_started.rst

 .. note:: These instructions assume you have cloned the git repository for robotpy-wpilib,
           and made changes in that repository checkout.

-First, install python on the RoboRIO using one of the two methods above.
+First, install python on the roboRIO using one of the two methods above.
 To deploy your changes, you can run ``devtools/build_and_deploy.sh`` from the root of the git repository.